Hey everybody, and welcome to PT Pioneer.

 Step 5: Time to Get A Job

-Now that you are qualified and have a good idea of what the market looks like, as well as your income potential, it’s time to go on the hunt for employment.
+Now that you are qualified and have a good idea of what the market looks like and your income potential, it’s time to go on the hunt for employment.

-As a qualified PT, your ultimate goal is probably to set up your own business and create a brand and niche services around that.
+As a qualified PT, your ultimate goal is probably to set up your own business and create a brand and niche services.

 While this should be your end game, you also want to build off a stable foundation.